balaji1233/Data_Curation_using-SDG-pipelines-in-NVIDIA-NeMo-Curator./README.md

 ## Overview of the Pipeline

-The pipeline for this tutorial aims to demonstrate a basic loop with two stages as follows.
+The pipeline for this project aims to demonstrate a basic loop with two stages as follows.
 These stages are repeated until the desired dataset size is achieved:

 1. **Data processing**: perform operations such as HTML tag cleaning, quality-based filtering and semantic deduplication on the records.
 2. **Synthetic data generation**: query a synthetic data generation model (such as [LLaMa 3.1 405B Instruct](https://build.nvidia.com/meta/llama-3_1-405b-instruct), or [Nemotron-4 340B Instruct](https://build.nvidia.com/nvidia/nemotron-4-340b-instruct)) to produce synthetic variants of existing records.
 Each synthetic record is then fed to a reward model (such as [Nemotron-4 340B Reward](https://build.nvidia.com/nvidia/nemotron-4-340b-reward)), and assigned a quality score.
 All records are then fed to the data processing stage for further processing.